The history of the Warrior Infantry Fighting Vehicle, from its inception to the cancellation of the Capability Sustainment Programme in 2021

 Desert and Arctic Warrior

-Even before some of the in-service variants were even designed, GKN had an eye on the Middle East market and produced a variant that would later go on to become Desert Warrior.
+Even before in-service variants were finalised, GKN had an eye on the Middle East market and produced a variant that would later go on to become Desert Warrior.

 This first iteration had the standard Vickers RARDEN turret but included firing ports for the crew.